 Be clear about what you need from the customer journey map.
 Identify your objective as to whether you want to improve the customers’ buying experience or bring a new product to the market.

 Things don’t work on assumption.
-You assume certain things about your customers’ experience can be completely different from what your customers experience.
+You assume certain things about your customer’s experience can be completely different from what your customers experience.
 So leave the guessing game and ask your customers about their likes and dislikes by conducting customer surveys for your company and its products.

 Customers are not experts so most of the time they are not able to identify their exact pain areas; they just know what they are facing.
-Then your customer service team plays a role in between by translating customers' feelings into business terms.
+Then your customer service team plays a role in translating customers' feelings into business terms.
 So, you can take a record of questions that customers frequently ask from the customer service team.
 Then you can focus more on those pain points that customers frequently ask about.

-4. Create different customer journey maps for different buyer personas
+Create different maps for different buyer personas

 Various factors such as demography, preferences, etc. can affect a customer’s interactions with your business and purchasing decisions.
 So, groups similar category customers into buyer personas and different customer journey maps for each persona.

-5. Update customer journey maps after each product release
+Update customer journey maps after each product release

 Customers’ buying journeys will change with changes in your product or service.
 Even a simpler change can affect your customer journey a lot.
 So, don’t forget to review and update your customer journey maps after each product release.